My shop

 • felts,

-• compresses air volume → loss of thermal performance.
+• compresses air volume → loss of warmth performance.

 • increase abrasion resistance (heel, toe),